onespacemedia/cms/docs/README.md

 ## Features

 onespacemedia-cms comes with very few features by default.
-It has very few opinions about what how your project should work, and plays well with all your existing models.
+It has no opinions about how your project should work, it has minimal opinions about how the admin looks, and it plays well with your existing models.

 -  Hierarchal page management with no depth limit.
 -  Publication controls with online preview.